MaliErdgn/MaliErdgn/README.md

 - Hi, Im Mehmet Ali Erdoğan.
-Im a 2nd computer engineering student that is currently trying to do projects to get better at coding.
+Im a 3rd computer engineering student.
-- I currently am working on python projects and website building.
+- I currently am working on Database Technologies such as MSSQL and fullstack development.
-- I can collaborate on any kind of project that doesn't require a high level knowledge
 - You can contact me via malierdgnn@gmail.com

 <!---